eholtgrieve/Meteorite_Landing_Analysis_Project/README.md

      - ```
        git clone https://github.com/eholtgrieve/Meteorite_Landing_Analysis_Project.git
        ```
-  4. Run the Jupyter Notebook file to obtain the clean data filed
+  4. Run the 'meteorite_landings_project' Jupyter Notebook file to obtain the clean data file
   5. Create a database in PostgreSQL called 'meteorite'
   6. Using the table schema in the meteorites_schema.sql file, create a table within the 'meteorite' database
   7. Import the 'clean_meteorite_data.csv' into the newly created table